asadbashir7755/django-notes-app-cicd/README.md

-# Simple Notes App for cicd pipeline added
+# Simple Notes App for cicd pipeline added kkandj
 This is a simple notes app built with React and Django.

 ## Requirements